 Attachment 1 Location plan.
 Attachment 2 Extract from GNC Naming Principles, Guidelines and Procedures.

-Attachment 3 City Policy 7-6 Naming of Public Facilities.
+Attachment 3 City Policy 7-6 - Naming of Public Facilities.

-- 1 APPROVES the naming of the Reserve 49154, created as part of the subdivision of the former CSIRO site Cliff Street, cnr Ozone Road, Marmion, "Research Park"; - 2 ADVISES the Geographic Names Committee of Council's decision.
+- 1 ADVERTISES for public comment the proposed name of the Reserve 49154, created as part of the subdivision of the former CSIRO site Cliff Street, cnr Ozone Road, Marmion, "Research Park" for a period of 21 days; - 2 in the event of no submissions of objection being received during the public comment period, the City is authorised to ADOPT "Research Park" as the name for Reserve 49154 Ozone Road, Marmion; - 3 ADVISES the Geographic Names Committee following the adoption of a name.